 Misinterpretation of Test Results

 When a doctor orders a certain test for patients to take, they must be able to accurately examine the results of the tests.
 They need to interpret them correctly in order to make a diagnosis, stop treatment or make any changes to a patient’s treatment plan.
-A misinterpretation of test results can have dramatic consequences on a patient’s health, as an Indianapolis medical malpractice lawyer like one at Ward & Ward Law Firm knows.
+A misinterpretation of test results can have dramatic consequences on a patient’s health, as a medical malpractice lawyer like one at Ward & Ward Law Firm knows.
 A patient’s condition can change or become much worse because a doctor may make an incorrect decision based on their misreading of results.

 A significant portion of medical malpractice consists of prescription errors.
 A prescription error can cause patients to suffer harm like organ damage, bleeding, and cause their condition to worsen.
 In addition to medications wrongly prescribed by a doctor, prescription errors also extend to pharmacists who give the wrong medication or dosage amount.
 Medical malpractice also covers errors that involve a pharmacist explaining instructions regarding medication incorrectly to a patient.